Filing Your Taxes Late? Find Out if You’ll be Penalized

 “If you’re going to be late, always file an extension,” Flores says.

-If you owe the IRS $2,000 and fail to file your return by the Tax Day, here are three possible examples of what could happen:
+If you owe the IRS $2,000 and fail to file your return by Tax Day, here are two possible examples of what could happen:

 Example No. 1

 If you filed an extension on or before May 17, and pay your bill 10 days later on May 27, your penalty would be $12.
 The .5% late-payment penalty would be applied to the $2,000 you owe plus approximately another $2 with the 2021 IRS 3% interest rate.

 If you filed your return and paid your tax bill a couple of days later on May 25 without filing an extension, you would pay a $100 penalty.
 The 5% late-filing penalty would be applied to the $2,000 and you would owe another $2 of interest with the 2021 IRS 3% interest rate.

 It’s apparent that the late-filing penalty is heftier than the late-payment penalty.

 Alison Flores, JD, is a principal tax research analyst at The Tax Institute at H&R Block.
 Alison specializes in the Tax Cuts and Jobs Act (TCJA) and individual income tax issues.

 Daniel F. Rahill is a managing director and senior vice president at Wintrust Wealth Services, where he works with clients to develop strategies for their tax, estate, investment, philanthropic, and family capital needs.
 He is often published and quoted in publications, including Chicago Tribune, Crain’s Chicago Business, ABC7, Yahoo Finance, and the Illinois CPA Society’s Insight Magazine.
 Dan is a former chairman of the Illinois CPA Society and serves on three academic advisory boards.